shivdattadixit0567/Heart_Disease_Classification/README.md

 # Objective
 * Projects aims to classify the heart disease patient.
 * It predicts whether a person is affected by a heart disease or not

+# Install and Run

+* We craete a venv environment to run the program
+* conda create -p venv python==3.7 -y
+* conda activate venv/
+* python app.py